 Lighting rules do not officially apply to shorter rides, but please be sensible about your safety.
 Lights and visible clothing would be greatly appreciated.

 Where do the rides go?

-Each rider will receive a Brevet Card, and will have to stop at designated Control points along the ride to have the card signed and their arrival time entered.
+Each rider will receive a Brevet Card, and will have to stop at designated Control points along the ride to have the card scanned and their arrival time recorded.
 Opening and closing times for Control points are written on your Brevet Card.
 Volunteers will normally be at the Control points.
-At the end of the ride, hand your card in and it will be sent to Audax Australia for official validation of your ride.
-It will be mailed back to you in a few weeks.
+If you want to have your card officially validated by Audax Australia, hand it in at the end of the ride and it will be mailed back to you in a few weeks.

 Maps and cue sheets.